CSharpFiasco/snippets/README.md

 These will generally be included at the top of a main script.

 ## Credit
+Most of the javascript functions were custom made, but feel free to use.
 Most of the sql scripts are not custom made except with a few that were modified from answers on stack overflow